KilianKegel/Visual-UEFI-SHELL/README.md

 Regrettably the latest available `ShellBinPkg` was published with  [edk2-stable202002](https://github.com/tianocore/edk2/releases?page=2) and is somehow out-dated.

-https://github.com/tianocore/edk2/blob/edk2-stable201903/ShellBinPkg/UefiShell/X64/Shell.efi provides access to the latest available **UEFI SHELL binary** direct access, and is even more out-dated.
+https://github.com/tianocore/edk2/blob/edk2-stable201903/ShellBinPkg/UefiShell/X64/Shell.efi provides access to the latest available **UEFI SHELL binary**, and is even more out-dated.

 So this is a pretty bad situation for **UEFI SHELL users** (e.g. computer industry's test engineers, BIOS engineers),